Want to do this holiday Guided?

 - Ascent: 730 Metres Approx.

 Your first day of cycling is a true celebration along the stunning Costa de la Luz.
-The route begins on local bike lanes, small paths, and quiet secondary roads, and it won’t be long before your first stop at the massive moving sand dune of Punta Paloma, which offers breathtaking views of Tarifa and, across the Strait, the Rif Mountains in Morocco.
+You start your journey on bike lanes, quiet paths, and secondary roads, arriving shortly at the impressive moving sand dune of Punta Paloma, offering sweeping views of Tarifa and, across the Strait of Gibraltar and the Rif Mountains in Morocco.

 The bike path winds through pine forests and coastal dune systems, just behind the wild Atlantic coastline, until you reach the vast crescent-shaped beach of Bolonia, often awarded as one of Spain’s best beaches.
 From there, the trail descends along a gentle gravel track atop dunes covered with pines and pristine coves, leading to the famous bay of Atlanterra, home to many coastal mansions that could easily belong in Beverly Hills.